 Thiago di Diabolis, 2120

 This is the likely final version of my text, “Considerations about the decision to create a new being.”
 It contains a line of thought developed over many years.
 The considerations published here are faithful reproductions of these thoughts, and are the result of very mature and well-defined reflections, even though they come from a young author.

-This work is ideally intended for people who are starting the decision-making process to create a new being, or who are not yet going through it, but who have already begun to reflect, to think about the issue.
-It is preferentially destined (perhaps uselessly) to people in the “public square,” and also to philosophers, in the more general sense of the term, not specifically to professionals of philosophy, because it is not a specialized text, but to a diversified audience with certain philosophical traits.
+This work is ideally intended for people who are starting the decision-making process of creating a new being, or who are not yet going through it, but who have already begun to reflect, to think about the issue.
+It is preferentially destined (perhaps uselessly) to people in the “public square,” and also to philosophers, in the more general sense of the term, not specifically to philosophy professionals, because it is not a technical text, but to a diversified audience with certain philosophical traits.
 Therefore, I invite you to consider broadly what can be experienced (and what will be experienced) by each party involved, what are the consequences of the procreative act, as well as its possibilities.

 The approach presented here is somewhat unusual, since it adopts as a main reference the perspective of the new being and not that of the parents, for reasons that will be explained and understood throughout the development of the issues.

 This text is constituted by the exposition of ideas and thoughts related to procreation, without worrying about quotations and references to other thinkers, trying to faithfully reproduce the author’s own thought, although at some aspects it may be similar to what was already presented by other thinkers.
 It is directed to everyone, not needing to be situated in certain “regions of thought” with particular presuppositions.
 The objective is to have a small number of assumptions here, so that as many people as possible can understand and recognize the possibilities raised, the necessities mentioned, without great effort or commitment to a particular frame of thought or belief.